cored/alt-rails/README.md

 4. Realize that tools are great but what matters are principles and knowledge
 > The best tools encourage the adoption of good Software Engineering principles.

+## ALT Rails Way

+Applications exist to support a Business Domain.

+The fundamental truth of software development is that code is subject to change - all the time.

+The purpose of Software Architecture is to make a structure that enables flexibility.

+> The primary purpose of architecture is to support the life cycle of the system.*Location 1928*[^1]

+The one practical aspect that reveals the health of a code-base is 'how easy it is to change it.'

+Frameworks architecture is about the tool, not the business.
+Software Architecture is the structure given to a system by its builders.

+> The architecture of a software system is the shape given to that system by those who build it[^1]

+Developers drive the shape of a system while introducing new features to a plan.

+The final structure, thus, supports operational business processes.

+The architecture of frameworks describes the structure of that system.

+> Architectures are not (or should not be) about frameworks.
+Frameworks should not supply architectures.[^1]

+## References

+[^1]: [[Robert C. Martin]] (2018): *Clean architecture: a craftsman's guide to software structure and design*(https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure-ebook-dp-B075LRM681/dp/B075LRM681/ref=mt_other?_encoding=UTF8&me=&qid=)